ESF:BPF_AFIG Applied financial literacy - Course Information

 - BPF_FIGR Financial Literacy

-Prerequisite of this course is to be parallelly enrolled in or to have already completed the course BPF_FIGR Financial Literacy.
+Prerequisite of this course is to be enrolled also in the course BPF_FIGR Financial Literacy or to have already completed the course BPF_FIGR Financial Literacy.

 - Course Enrolment Limitations

 - The course is offered to students of any study field.

 The capacity limit for the course is 25 student(s).